Advertiser Disclosure

 If you’ve followed other hotel loyalty programs, this idea isn’t new.
 Marriott Bonvoy has Ambassador Elite, Hilton recently launched Diamond Reserve, and both have clear qualification thresholds requiring both stays and a spending requirement.

-While it’s not widely publicized, Hyatt already has a tier called Courtesy Card for its very highest spenders, but a publicly available elite tier — likely requiring somewhere around 100 nights and a meaningful spending requirement that could be $20,000+ annually — would be a notable shift.
+While it’s not widely publicized, Hyatt already has a tier called Courtesy Card for its very highest spenders, but a publicly available elite tier — likely requiring somewhere around 100 nights and a spending something like $20,000+ annually — would be a notable shift.
 For most Globalists, this wouldn’t change their day-to-day experience, but it signals that Hyatt is thinking more carefully about rewarding its most profitable members.

 Hyatt Regency Paris Etoile twin beds